Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 - Share relevant articles or respost content on your page.

 - Post footage from the games you attend.

-Purchasing women’s soccer gear is a simple way to rep the sport and spread interest.
-But, it’s also a great way to directly support the teams, leagues, and players that you love.
+Purchasing women’s soccer gear is a simple way to represent the sport and spread interest.
+But it’s also a great way to directly support the teams, leagues, and players that you love.

 No matter if you or your child is male or female, empower women’s soccer by purchasing and wearing/using merch.

 If you’re looking for a great piece of women’s soccer merch to rep, check out this Nike USA women’s jersey with the four championship stars!

 Be A Voice – Advocate

 Be an advocate for women’s soccer.
 There must be a widespread change in the way society views the sport.
 Silence will not get us there.